What a SpaceX IPO Could Mean for Everyday Investors

 Keep it in proportion.
 A single stock can be one slice of a diversified portfolio.
 Stash plans start at $3 a month, and the whole idea is a financial advisor in your pocket helping you decide how much one company should be.

-One distinction worth keeping straight: getting shares at the $135 IPO price was an allocation that mostly went to large institutions before trading began.
+One distinction worth keeping straight: the $135 IPO price was a one-time allocation that mostly went to large institutions before trading began.
 Stash does not offer IPO allocations.
 What you can do now is buy SPCX at the market price, which can be higher or lower than $135, like any investor buying after the open.

 SpaceX vs. Starlink